pkmiya/machimori-map/README.md

 - [Committee official result](https://www.procon.gr.jp/wp-content/uploads//2019/10/c0b490b4b7735fe3aa78a7f4a4f77d59.pdf)

 # Misc
+- The copyright is held by the development team in Sysken.
-For more info or inquiries, contact the author "pkmiya".
+- For more info or inquiries, contact the author "pkmiya".

 v1.0 / 2023-09-25

+2019 @ Information Systems Labolatory, All rights reserved.